IlyasDiker/laravel-world-morocco/readme.md

 # Laravel World Database

-This package focused on World Countries, Regions, and Cities database with locale support for Laravel.
+This package focused on World Countries, Regions, and Cities according to 🇲🇦 Morocco political world view database with locale support for Laravel.

+Thanks to khsing/world for the awesome work.

 ## Conceptions